unstoppablecarl/downsync/src/markdown/downsync-rules.md

 by intervening concealing or LOS blocking terrain.

-To determine if a target is concealed by intervening terrain, the acting unit's controlling player selects a point on the volume of the acting unit.
+To determine if a target is concealed by intervening terrain, the acting unit's controlling player selects a point on the volume of the acting unit that can draw a line to the target.
 The target is concealed if a line can be drawn from that point to any point on the volume of the target that crosses intervening terrain.

 ### Terrain